Capitol Theatre (New York City): History

-The Capitol was one of the first of the large lavish movie theaters that dominated the film exhibition business for the next 40 years, built by Messmore Kendall as one of New York’s first cinema palaces, through his realty company, Moredall Realty Company.
+The Capitol was one of the first of the large lavish movie theaters that dominated the film exhibition business for the next 40 years, built by Messmore Kendall as one of New York's first cinema palaces, through his realty company, Moredall Realty Company.

 It opened on October 24, 1919 with the New York premiere of United Artists' first production, His Majesty, the American.
+In the early 1920s the theater was the home of Samuel Roxy Rothafel's "Roxy Gang" of singers which would perform concerts with the Capitol Theatre Orchestra which were broadcast live on the radio.
 The theater was acquired in 1924 by the entertainment magnate Marcus Loew and became the flagship of his deluxe Loew's Theatres chain.

 The Capitol was the frequent site of the world premieres of films made by the Loew's-owned Metro-Goldwyn-Mayer studio.
 The Wizard of Oz (1939) had its first New York run at the theatre.
 Jerry Lewis started as an usher at the theatre.

-After having been converted for the presentation of Cinerama wide screen films in 1964, the theater's last engagement was MGM's 2001: A Space Odyssey, which opened on April 3, 1968.
+After having been converted for the presentation of Cinerama wide screen films in 1962, the theater's last engagement was MGM's 2001: A Space Odyssey, which opened on April 3, 1968.
 The Capitol closed September 16, 1968 with a live all-star benefit featuring Bob Hope and Johnny Carson.
 The theatre was replaced by the Uris Building (now Paramount Plaza) office tower.

 Radio

-Airing for the first time in November 1922, The Capitol Theatre Family Show was a 45–60 minute program broadcast Mondays on the NBC Blue Network March 7, 1927 – July 27, 1931.
+Airing for the first time in November 1922, The Capitol Theatre Family Show was a 45–60 minute program, eventually broadcast Mondays on the NBC Blue Network March 7, 1927 – July 27, 1931.

 Leo Zeitlin (1884–1930) was a violinist, violist, conductor and impresario who was active in Saint Petersburg's Society for Jewish Folk Music.
 In 1923, he emigrated to New York, where he became the violist and arranger for the Capitol Theatre.
 In 1925, he began arranging orchestral and small ensemble pieces for the Capitol's radio program on WEAF, which became the flagship station of the NBC Radio Network in 1926.

 Beginning in 1926, the series of light classical concerts titled Capitol Theatre was broadcast by the NBC Red Network on Sunday evenings from 7:20pm to 9:15pm.
 This series continued until 1929, not long before Zeitlin's death.